m-bouville/investing-by-numbers/README.md

 - one needs to act only infrequently (this is far from a full-time activity),
 - there are no asset classes other than stocks and bonds,
 - the strategies use only data that are publically available.

-### ... but not anybody can create it
-Coming up with the strategies on the other hand requires more:
-- knowledge of finance, math, programming (the code is in R);
-- finding more data (e.g. so far I have data only for the U.S.);
-- coming up with new ideas (or reusing other people's);
-- testing a wide range of parameters for these strategies and keeping the best ones.